Skip to content

 Peli de Halleux

 Ah, what marvelous timing!
-Come, come, let me show you the next wonder in Peli’s Agent Factory!
+Come, come, let me show you the next wonders in Peli’s Agent Factory!

 In our previous post, we explored how a simple triage workflow helps us stay on top of incoming activity - automatically labeling issues and reducing cognitive load.